Kody1/Vortex-docs/docs.md

 `text`

-The text you want to print in GrowBot Console.
+The text you want to print in Vortex Console.

 #### Return value